Avnei Hefetz: History

 Established in 1990 by a group of Israeli Orthodox Jewish students from the Karnei Shomron Hesder Yeshiva with help from Amana, Avnei Hefetz is now home to over 200 families, including hundreds of children.
 The name of the village comes from Isaiah 54:12:

 "And I will make thy pinnacles of rubies, and thy gates of carbuncles, and all thy border of precious stones."

-In 1995, the Israeli military confiscated about 200 dunams of land from the Palestinian village Kafr al-Labad in order to enlarge Avnei Hefetz, in total, about 355 dunams of Kafr al-Labad's lands have been added to Avnei Hefetz.
+In 1995, the Israeli military confiscated about 200 dunams of land from the Palestinian village Kafr al-Labad in order to enlarge Avnei Hefetz, in total, according to the ARIJ, about 355 dunams of Kafr al-Labad's lands have been added to Avnei Hefetz.

 In 2016, settlement construction in the occupied West Bank increased by 34 percent.
 Authorities initiated a construction adding 1,814 new settler housing units.
-At least 129 new units in the Avnei Hefetz settlement were added to create a primarily industrial zone, rendering the colony increasingly closer to the Palestinian village of Shufa.
+At least 129 new units in the Avnei Hefetz settlement were added to create a primarily industrial zone, rendering the settlement increasingly closer to the Palestinian village of Shufa.